keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 To earn participation points, you will voluntarily share your thoughts in discussion at least once per week, and/or respond when called upon.
 You are not required to write posts on the discussion board online.
 By default, everyone is an "external processor".  *"Internal processors"*: Some may wish to opt out of speaking in class and emphasize writing.
 To earn participation points, you will post class reflections online every week.
 You may elect to speak in class as well, and may be called upon.

+**Critical Reading**:
-**Critical Reading**: Every student will present two group "critical readings."
+Every student will present two group "critical readings."
 Your group of 2-3 people must meet ahead of time to read and discuss the assignment more thoroughly than your normal reading.
 You will then summarize the reading, analyze it, and present your own opinions.
 One or all of you will present your summary to the class.
 Instructions are posted online.

+**Test**:
-**Tests:** There is a Quarter 1 and Quarter 3 exams.
+There is a Quarter 1 and Quarter 3 exams.
 The "Study Guide" with all the questions will be posted online.

+**Unit Papers**:
-**Unit Papers:** Every student will write about 5 Unit Papers.
+Every student will write about 5 Unit Papers.
 These Unit Papers help you synthesize your own views after doing the readings and listening to lectures and participating in the discussions.
 This assignment is pass/fail, so follow the instructions closely.
 Be careful to cite your sources correctly.
 I will not tolerate plagiarism — unintentional or intentional.
 If I detect plagiarism, I will contact you.
 The assignment will receive a zero, and disciplinary action may follow.
 The instructions are posted online.

+**Extra Credit:**
-**Extra Credit:** Those who opt for extra credit may do so.
+Those who opt for extra credit may do so.
 Instructions are posted online.

 ### Miscellany: